stollander33/docs/docs/users/user_guide.md

 5. re-initialize the database: `restapi init`
 6. exit the backend container: `exit`

 ​    If you cannot lose your data, please refer to the [Official Upgrading Guide](https://www.postgresql.org/docs/11/upgrading.html)

+### Celery/backend fail to start in RAPyDo 0.7.1

+RAPyDo 0.7.1 introduced explicit password setting for RabbitMQ default credentials and, if missing, you will be asked to set RABBITMQ_USER and RABBITMQ_PASSWORD variables in your .projectrc file.
+You can set whatever you want and these variables will be used to create the default admin user in rabbit.
+But if your Rabbit instance has been previously created an admin user is already created with default guest/guest credentials.
+Celery and backend will be unable to connect to Rabbit due to a credentials mismatch.
+To fix this issue you have three options:

+1. set RABBITMQ_USER: guest and RABBITMQ_PASSWORD: guest (unsecure)
+2. destroy the rabbit volume to inject a new admin user (`rapydo remove && docker volume rm YOUR_PROJECT_rabbit && rapydo start `).
+You will lose all your Rabbit (this is irrilevant, except if you are using Rabbit for other purpose  than RAPyDo)
+3. enter the rabbit container and create a new user / change the user password to match the settings

 [Back to the index](#index-of-contents)